Wonders of Illinois

 One of the best examples of Chicago School in architecture – an early skyscraper.
 This office building was constructed in 1905.
 It is 49.5 m tall and has 14 floors.

-One of the unofficial symbols of Chicago City – ornate theatre building with its flashy outdoor marquee with the name “Chicago”.
+One of the unofficial symbols of Chicago City – an ornate theatre building with its flashy outdoor marquee with the name “Chicago”.
 The theatre was built in 1921 for the demonstration of motion pictures.
-Currently, this is the oldest of the early grand movie theatres of America and one of the most beautiful ones.
-The building has been designed in a mix of styles with many features of Neo-Baroque.
+Currently, this is the oldest of the early grand movie theatres in America and one of the most beautiful ones.
+The building has been designed in a mix of styles with many features of the Neo-Baroque.

 Beautiful historical skyscraper.
 It was constructed in 1925 and its architecture has many features of the Neo-Gothic style.
-The building was build to house the offices of the media business.
+The building was built to house the offices of the media business.
 The tower is 141 m tall and has 34 floors.